BelaidL/automatic-driver/README.md

+# Automatic driver

 ## Description
     This project is a SCADE node that implement an automatic driver for the Lego car.
 The project contains the following :
 ● the specification of the full software using SCADE System;
 ● the code for the environment of the automatic driver environment (car simulator, city simulator) developed using SCADE and C;
 ● the graphical panel for simulation built using Rapid Prototyper;
-● Videos: nine videos showing the behaviour of the automatic driver on each city map provided.
+● Videos: nine videos showing the behaviour of the automatic driver on each city map provided (documentationScade/movies/*.mp4).

 The code is documented and the documentation extracted using the SCADE reporte is provided in file "documentationScade/report.htm" (and "documentationScade/SynCContest_img").
 The following notes highlight some specific parts of this documentation.